Hartorn/Git-Exercices/ex.10/readme.txt

 First
 ----
 Using rebase -i on last four commits (HEAD~4)
-Clean up useless commits by squashing them,
+ - clean up useless commits by squashing them,
-Split too big commit in several one, then push (force-with-lease) your cleaned up history
+ - split too big commit (first one, read the message in log) in several one, then push (force-with-lease) your cleaned up history

 ----